 These guidelines should allow you to cover the maximum possible area with your wireless router.
+Should you need to cover an even wider area, we suggest the Belkin Wireless G Range Extender/Access Point.

 For more information regarding our networking products, visit our website at www.belkin.com/networking or call Belkin Technical Support.